mikey-no/cert_tool/README.md

 2) Not sure why I didn't use the [TestClient functionality in Starlettle](https://www.starlette.io/testclient/) more
 3) Password functionality is not fully tested in main_root.py
 4) Log settings not fully tested or implemented
-5) Need to make the main_leaf.py programme save the list of subject alternate names in the csr and the main_root.py use this list in creating the certs list of subject alternate names